Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Factors to Consider When Choosing an Espresso Machine with Grinder

-Here are the main factors to consider before buying.
+Here are the main factors to consider before buying an espresso machine with a built-in grinder.

 A semi-automatic espresso machine requires more work and clean-up, but gives you more customizability and control over the espresso-making process.

 Many professional baristas prefer semi-automatic espresso machines, and they believe they produce better espresso flavor.
-Semi-automatic machines may or may not have a built-in grinder.
+Keep in mind that not all semi-automatic machines have a built-in grinder.

 Super or fully automatic espresso machines brew espresso with a touch of a button.
 They are easier to use and require little input from you.
 Although some automatic espresso makers have programmable settings, you have significantly less control.
 All automatic espresso machines have a built-in grinder.